-The land called Goshen Farm originally consisted of 290 acres and was patented as Leonard’s Neck in 1663.
+Goshen Farm’s land originally consisted of 290 acres and was patented as Leonard’s Neck in 1663.
 Henry Woolchurch assigned the land to Alexander Gardiner and John Wray in 1669.
-In 1754 the land was bequeathed to Richard Gardiner and John Hall from their father John Pettibone Gardiner.
-In 1783 Richard Gardiner owned 149 acres and by 1797 it had increased to 179 acres.
+In 1754 the land was bequeathed to Richard Gardiner and John Hall from their father, John Pettibone Gardiner.
+In 1783 Richard Gardiner owned 149 acres, and by 1797 it had increased to 179 acres.
 Goshen Farm was built sometime in the late 1780s.
 It was first listed on the tax records in 1798.
 The house was two rooms on the bottom floor and two above.
 It was assessed at $120.

 Richard and his wife Anne Merriken Gardiner had five sons.
-From the 1800 census we see that he had nine slaves living on the property as well to help them work the farm.
+From the 1800 census, we see that he had nine enslaved people living on the property to help them work the farm.
 In 1810 it had increased to 12.
 Richard died in 1812.
-In his estate he left horses, oxen, cows, pigs, sheep, bee hives and canoes among his other personal possessions.
-He left the land (292 acres) to be divided by his five sons.
-In 1839 Richard Gardiner Jr. purchased his brothers’ portion.
+In his estate, he left horses, oxen, cows, pigs, sheep, bee hives, and canoes among his other personal possessions.
+He left the land (292 acres) to be divided by his five sons, and in 1839, Richard Gardiner Jr. purchased his brothers’ portion.

 In 1847 Richard Jr. died, leaving everything to his ward, Thomas Jefferson Hall.
-In his estate he also left oxen, cows, pig, sheep, horses, mules, and geese, plus corn, wheat, wool, beets, salt, buckwheat, and cabbage among his effects.
+In his estate, he also left oxen, cows, pigs, sheep, horses, mules, and geese, plus corn, wheat, wool, beets, salt, buckwheat, and cabbage among his effects.
 His estate also tells us who purchased these items and what they paid.

-Henry was married to Margaret Stinchcomb who lived in the “Stinchcomb” house on Swan Dr. in Cape St. Claire.
+Henry married Margaret Stinchcomb, who lived in the “Stinchcomb” house on Swan Dr. in Cape St. Claire.
 The Stinchcomb and Tydings families were very close and shared labor between the two farms.
 Henry and Margaret had four children.
 With his second wife, Eleanor Foreman, Henry had his last child, Mary L. Tydings.
-Mary and her husband Charles Carroll Brice lived with Henry at Goshen and helped him run the farm.
+Mary and her husband, Charles Carroll Brice, lived with Henry at Goshen and helped him run the farm.

-Dr. Radoff was the Maryland State Archivist, a professor and an avid reader.
+Dr. Radoff was the Maryland State Archivist, a professor, and an avid reader.
 His wife May was from a prominent Baltimore Silver family.
 Goshen Farm had no electricity.
-Although Dr. Radoff was prepared to pay to have an electric pole installed for the house, the state would not do this until after World War II.
+Although Dr. Radoff was prepared to pay for an electric pole installed for the house, the state would not do this until after World War II.

-Dr. and Mrs. May Radoff had goats, chickens, horses and cattle on their farm.
+Dr. and Mrs. May Radoff had goats, chickens, horses, and cattle on their farm.
 May grew herbs and flowers and loved their bird dogs.
 They planted a Victory Garden.
-Dr. Radoff was approached several times during the development of Cape St. Claire to sell his land which he refused to do.
+Dr. Radoff was approached several times during the development of Cape St. Claire to sell his land, which he refused to do.
 In 1967 the Anne Arundel County Board of Education approached him to buy 30 acres of his land for the elementary school.
 Dr. Radoff negotiated for a slightly better price than they wanted to pay.
 He had the house put on the Maryland Register of Historic Places.
-In 1975 the school board came to him again to take the remaining land for a Junior High School.
-Under duress Dr. Radoff sold the remaining land and set up a Living Trust so that he and May could live out their years on what was left of his farm.
+In 1975 the school board returned to him to take the remaining land for a Junior High School.
+Under duress, Dr. Radoff sold the remaining land and set up a Living Trust so that he and May could live out their years on what was left of his farm.

-Dr. Radoff fought hard to save his property; he also began the application to put the house on the National Register of Historic Homes.
-That was denied by the school board as they were in ownership of the home by that time.
+Dr. Radoff fought hard to save his property and began applying to put the house on the National Register of Historic Homes.
+The school board denied that, as they owned the home by then.
 In 1977 Dr. Radoff died.
 His wife lived in the home until her death in mid-1991.
 A series of caretakers have since lived in the home.
-Trash had been dumped there and it was unkempt.
-In 2005 or so the last tenant moved out, and since then, the house has sat empty.
+Trash had been dumped there, and it was unkempt.
+In 2005 or so, the last tenant moved out, and since then, the house has sat empty.

 The Goshen Farm Preservation Society was established to restore and preserve the historic Goshen Farm and “Radoff” House.
-This farm is a very important part of the history of Cape St. Claire, the Broadneck Peninsula and Anne Arundel County.
+This farm is an essential part of the history of Cape St. Claire, the Broadneck Peninsula, and Anne Arundel County.
 This property is located behind the Cape St. Claire Elementary School and is one of the few examples left of a Colonial farm in the county.